 Trivane - Floating Offshore Wind (FOW) Platform

-A Semi-submersible Turret-moored Trimaran
+A Semi-submersible Concrete Turret-moored Trimaran

 Offshore wind energy is a massive resource.
 Wind speeds are generally higher at sea than they are on land, and the speeds tend to increase further away from land.
 Also, the air flow is smoother because, compared to many sites on land, the sea is relatively flat.